What is Forest School?

 The Benefits of Forest School Field Trips

-When children spend time outdoors, they develop a connection with the natural world.
-This reduces stress, improves self regulation and self concept, improves physical development, as well as makes children happier in general.
-By connecting children with nature, we help to create the next generation of environmental stewards.
+When children spend time outdoors, they develop a meaningful connection with the natural world.
+This connection helps reduce stress, strengthen self-regulation and self-concept, support physical development, and increase overall happiness.
+By fostering a relationship with nature, we help nurture the next generation of environmental stewards.
 The benefits are endless!

-Improved confidence, social skills, communication, motivation, and concentration;
+Increased confidence, social skills, communication, motivation, and concentration

-Reduced stress and increased patience, self-discipline, capacity for attention, and recovery from mental fatigue;
+Reduced stress and increased patience, self-discipline, attention, and recovery from mental fatigue

 Who Will Participate in Forest School?